3 Carpet Cleaning Marketing Strategies to Win You More Business

 Viraltag: Visuals are everything in both digital marketing and the carpet cleaning business.
 Viraltag is a tool to help you use pictures and videos more effectively in your marketing and social media.
 Use this tool to build ‘before and after’ visual campaigns highlighting your work and use a simple dashboard to experiment with how visuals are delivered, and the way they affect your engagements across Facebook, Pinterest, Instagram, Twitter, and more.

-Jobber work requests: With Jobber, clients can find a work request form on your client hub, on your website, and on your social media channels.
+Jobber work requests: With Jobber’s carpet cleaning software, clients can find a work request form on your client hub, on your website, and on your social media channels.
 They type in their request, press submit, and you can review all of your requests in Jobber, and quickly convert them to quotes or jobs.
 Easy.
-We cover how to integrate work requests into your Facebook page to collect more leads in this article.
+Read more on how to integrate work requests into your Facebook page to collect more leads in.

 Whichever of these strategies you decide to implement first, be sure to decide on a measurable factor to evaluate whether or not a strategy is working for you.
 Whether that’s asking people how they heard about you or tracking clicks on social media posts, with a little experimenting you’ll quickly know which marketing strategies work best for your business.